ancorgs/alp-system-management/conclusion.md

 * The main 1:1 system management tool should be Cockpit.
-Since running the main components of Cockpit (`cockpit-bridge` and the Cockpit extensions) inside a container is not feasible in the mid term, I would be necessary to install Cockpit into the system to make use of it.
+Since running the main components of Cockpit (`cockpit-bridge` and the Cockpit extensions) inside a container is not feasible in the mid term, it would be necessary to install Cockpit into the system to make use of it.
 The packaged Cockpit will present a properly themed look&feel and a set of extensions known to work properly with ALP.
 Some additional extensions will be available as separate packages.
 * A fully containerized version of YaST will be offered as an alternative for those cases in which